lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    Domain name system workflow [#dns]_

 *Gateway*
-   it is an IP address of the device that machine looks to for access to the Internet, usually, it is the router’s IP address
+   is an IP address of the device that machine looks to for access to the internet; usually, it is the router’s IP address

 *GIS.lab node*
    GIS.lab client environment which runs on client machine

 *GIS.lab master*
-   GIS.lab server environment which runs as virtualized system on host machine
+   GIS.lab server environment which runs on host machine; it acts as conventional server providing boot service, file, geo-database or chat server

 *Git*
    is a distributed version control system often used to work on some code